About caro,

 Solid colour.
 Maximum negative space.
 Typography as the only ornament.
 No illustration, no pattern, no decorative border.
 Each card is a complete sentence — and it should feel like one.
 Nothing added, nothing missing.

-The colour is as considered as the language.
-Every shade is chosen for what it feels like, not just what it looks like.
+Colour is as considered as the language.
+Each shade is chosen for what it makes you feel, not just how it looks.
 Sage is patience.
 Terracotta is confession.
-Dark plum is what stays after someone leaves.
+Dark plum is what remains after someone leaves.

 IV · The arc